SSWConsulting/SSW.Rules.Content/rules/do-you-make-instructions-at-the-beginning-of-a-project-and-improve-them-gradually/rule.md

 :::

 ::: good
-Figure: Good example - when running with -fix this script tries to automatically fix the problem <br>
+Figure: Good example - when running with -fix this script tries to automatically fix the problem

 :::